-The .au Co-Marketing Innovation Fund helps grow the .au namespace by building the businesses who know .au consumers the best – accredited .au registrars.
+The .au Co-Marketing and Innovation Fund helps grow the .au namespace by building the businesses who know .au consumers the best – accredited .au registrars.

 The Fund’s objectives are to: